 - Age The older the patient, the longer the healing time.
-The typical demographic for hip fracture patients is 65 years of age and older.9 - General health A patient without diabetes and hypertension will most likely have a faster recovery than a patient that presents with these conditions.
-Osteoporosis, the leading cause of intertrochanteric and pertrochanteric fractures, also can be an inhibitor of the healing process.^{10,11} - Tobacco usage Studies show patients who smoke can take as long as six weeks longer for bone union.
+The typical demographic for hip fracture patients is 65 years of age and older. - General health A patient without diabetes and hypertension will most likely have a faster recovery than a patient that presents with these conditions.
+Osteoporosis, the leading cause of intertrochanteric and pertrochanteric fractures, also can be an inhibitor of the healing process. - Tobacco usage Studies show patients who smoke can take as long as six weeks longer for bone union.
 Typically, patients with the most complications following surgical interventions for bone fractures are smokers because nicotene retards the osteogenesis process.
 Studies show that patients who quit smoking six months or more prior to elective orthopedic surgeries or who have never smoked, have fewer complications and better results than patients that either still smoke or quit within the last six months.
 Additional studies show smoking increases the severity of osteoporosis and in turn, increases the risks and severity of fractures.
 Studies also cite nicotine as the culprit, in turn revealing another example that the e-cigarette may not be a safe alternative.
-In addition, smoking dialates the vascular system, which restricts blood flow, and, therefore, inhibits healing factors.12 seeing the country.
-He loves to play golf, photography and read books about the history of each area where he works.
+In addition, smoking dialates the vascular system, which restricts blood flow, and, therefore, inhibits healing factors.